 Harpa Concert Hall

-The Harpa Concert Hall is one of the most eye-catching buildings at the waterfront.
+The Harpa Concert Hall is one of the most eye-catching buildings on the waterfront.
 The building serves as a performance venue and conference center in the city, and its opening concert was held on May 4, 2011 (which is quite recent, don’t you think?).
 The building is 43 meters in height, costs 164 million Euros to build, and was designed by the Henning Larsen Architects and Batteriið Architects.
 While it may look like a simple glass building from afar, the concert hall features a distinctive colored glass facade in a honeycomb pattern that is stunning to look at from the inside.
 I said the honeycomb, the facade was actually inspired by the basalt landscape of Iceland.

 The Harpa also marks the beginning of the Sæbraut road, a.k.a.
-The Route 41 that is a highway running along the north shore, and connecting to the Keflavík International Airport.
+Route 41 is a highway running along the north shore, and connecting to the Keflavík International Airport.
 The Sun Voyager is a short walk away from Harpa.
 The sculpture is described as a dreamboat or an ode to the Sun.
-Created by Jón Gunnar Árnason in 1990, the artpiece is conveying the promise of undiscovered territory, a dream of hope, progress, and freedom.
+Created by Jón Gunnar Árnason in 1990, the art piece is conveying the promise of undiscovered territory, a dream of hope, progress, and freedom.
 The bone-shaped sculpture is mainly constructed by stainless steel, standing on a circle of granite slabs.
 While it may look smaller in the picture, the size of the sculpture is actually pretty big – the boat reaches 18 meters in height and you could see in my picture that I look pretty small with it.
 The Sæbraut road also offers a great view to the north shore of Reykjavik and the mountain Esjan, a volcanic mountain range made from basalt and tuff.

 The other side of Harpa leads to Skólavörðustígura main street that ends at Hallgrimskirkja.
 On our way there, the Supreme Court was situated on the side of the road that didn’t quite catch my eye at first.
 Until when I noticed that the building was the supreme court, I found it special because its design has set new rules for functional buildings of its kind to be made predominantly from basalt stones and green copper.